 Surety companies will run a credit check on the owners of the collection agency to determine eligibility and pricing for the Alaska Collection Agency bond.
 Collectors with excellent credit and work experience can expect to receive the best rates.
 Collectors with poor credit may be declined by some surety companies or pay higher rates.
 The credit check is a “soft hit”, meaning that the credit check will not affect the collector’s credit.

 How Much Does the Alaska Collection Agency Bond Cost?

-The $5,000 Alaska Collection Agency surety bond can cost anywhere between $125 to $250 per year.
+The $5,000 Alaska Collection Agency surety bond can cost anywhere between $125 to $250 per year or $13 to $25 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $5,000 bond requirement.

 *The credit score ranges do not include other factors that may result in a change to the annual premium offered to your customers, including but not limited to, years of experience and underlying credit factors contained within the business owner’s credit report.